 There are two ways in which to obtain a free library card:

-- visit the library’s circulation desk during open hours, fill out a form and present personal identification and verification of your current address.
+- Visit the library’s circulation desk during open hours and present personal identification and verification of your current address.

 If you are a resident of Allegheny County, you are eligible for a library card, good at Green Tree Public Library, the Carnegie Library of Pittsburgh, its branches and all district libraries in Allegheny County.